 In the perpetual quest for renewal of the UX (user experience), the voice appears from year to year as inevitable.
 Successor to touch and facial recognition, its multiple applications, beyond interaction, include the identification of individuals through voice biometrics.
-According to Rita Singh, a Carnegie Mellon researcher specializing in machine learning applied to voice, “It has been known for centuries that the voice carries a wealth of information.
-Artificial intelligence can be used to extract that information.
+According to Rita Singh, a Carnegie Mellon researcher specializing in machine learning applied to voice: “It has been known for centuries that the voice carries a wealth of information.”
+We can use artificial intelligence to extract that information.

 Identifying oneself through our voice was until then something reserved for science fiction, yet we are closer to it than it seems!
 However, like the various controversies linked to new technologies, is it a reliable and secure process?